-You can already figure out the main appeal and design of this timepiece just from its name.
-The WAZ1110.FT8023 or Tag Heuer Formula 1 is designed as a nod to Tag Heuer’s history with the automobile racing industry.
+You can already figure out this timepiece’s main appeal and design just from its name—the WAZ1110.FT8023 or Tag Heuer Formula 1 is designed to nod to Tag Heuer’s history with the automobile racing industry.

 Sporty, sleek, and with a black and silver aesthetic, the Formula 1 certainly earns its stripes with its exceptionally fresh design.
-With its slightly smaller 41mm stainless steel case features Swiss quartz movement with analog display.
+Its slightly smaller 41mm stainless steel case features a Swiss quartz movement with an analog display.

 Longines Heritage Avigation L2.7220.127.116.11

 The Longines Heritage Avigation is undoubtedly an eye-catcher with its slant dial design.
 It is also described as a pocket watch, a comment that criminally undervalues what this timepiece delivers.

 The watch case is made from stainless steel and measures 49mm, which makes it slightly above average for size.
 The quality of the case is on-point, and it also uses an anti-corrosive finish for improved longevity.